Skip to content

 Code language: HTML, XML (xml)

-We’re also adding a check if our upload data is available but not the transparent data so that we have some kind of basic loading indicator.
+We’ll also add a check to see if our upload data is available, but not the transparent data, so that we have some kind of basic loading indicator.

-And finally we want to perform the upload itself, so add the following under our transparentData state instance:
+And finally, we’ll want to perform the upload itself, so add the following under our transparentData state instance:

 useEffect(() => {